-$Z:\ \ COUNCIL\ MEETINGS\ \ O6.\ July\ 2023\ \ Attachments\ \ \ 1-1.1.5\Written\ Return\ of\ Interests\ 2022-2023.docx$
+$Z:\ \ COUNCIL\ MEETINGS\ \ O6.\ July\ 2023\ \ Attachments\ \ \ 1-1.1.5_Written\ Return\ of\ Interests\ 2022-2023.docx$

-B. SOURCES OF INCOME Sources of income I reasonably expect to receive from an occupation at any time during the period [return date] to 30 June 2023 and sources of income I received from an occupation since 1 July 2022 Description of occupation Name and address of employer or description of office held (if applicable) Name under which partnership conducted (if applicable) rust at any time during the rese of income I received from a trust since 1 July 2022 Name and address of settlor Name and add ress of trustee Sources of other income l reasonably evr ect to receive at any time during the period [return date] other income I received since 1 July 2022 eient to identify th ne nerson from w whom or the circumstances in which that income was re - person from v whom or the chedinatanees in 0 01570 C. GIFTS
+B. SOURCES OF INCOME 1.
+Sources of income I reasonably expect to receive from an occupation at any time during the period[return date] to 30 June 2023 and sources of income I received from an occupation since 1 July 2022 Description of occupation Name and address of employer or description of office held (if applicable) Name under which partnership conducted (if applicable) rust at any time during the rces of income I received from Name and address of settlor Name and add ress of trustee 2 Courses of other income Lacasanahkiana and time a device a the amorie of [return date] 1 July 2022 [return date] to 30 June 2023 and sources of other income I received since (Include description sufficient to identify the person from whom or the circumstances in which that income was received) C. GIFTS